synctree/suitcase/README.md

 #### Requests

 You can setup a cache to store all API requests that do not contain secure information (i.e. anything but booking requests).
 A cache needs to be able store deeply nested Hashes and have a method called [] to access them.
 An example of setting the cache is given above.
+Check the `examples/hash_adapter.rb` for a trivial example of the required methods.
+A Redis adapter should be coming soon.

 Contributing